 He added: “Britain’s success in successfully exiting the European Union will be a statement about democratic rule and constitutional government.
 That’s important for Britain.
 But it’s important for the United States, too.
 So we see a successful exit as being very much in our interest, and there’s no quid pro quo on any of these issues.”

 Bolton also said he can’t see a threat to the Good Friday Agreement as a result of Brexit, the Guardian wrote.

 Bolton was expected to urge Britain to align more closely with America’s stance on Iran and on Huawei’s involvement in 5G telecoms networks, but he told reporters that Washington understood Brexit is the priority, given Britain’s Prime Minister Boris Johnson has promised to exit the EU by October 31.

 “The U.S. government fully understands that in the next 80 days the U.K. government has a singular focus on the Brexit issue, so that we’re not pushing for anything on these broad and complex questions,” he told reporters.

 The comments came after Johnson joined a meeting with Bolton and senior officials on Monday.

-Bolton said Johnson’s relationship with U.S. President Donald Trump had “got off to a roaring start,” with the two having shared multiple phone calls since he assumed the British prime ministership.
+Bolton said Johnson’s relationship with U.S. President Donald Trump has “got off to a roaring start,” with the two having shared multiple phone calls since the former assumed the British prime ministership.
 Their most recent conversation was on Monday, when Trump “expressed his appreciation for the United Kingdom’s steadfast partnership in addressing global challenges,” according to the White House readout of the call, and said he “looks forward” to meeting Johnson “personally in the near future.”
 Trump and Johnson are both expected to attend the G7 summit in Biarritz, France at the end of the month.